CommandFest Adelaide 2026: Australia Lands Two Major Commander Events

 Is CommandFest worth travelling interstate for?

 If you're a dedicated Commander player, absolutely.
 The combination of organised play, vendor halls, artist signings, exclusive promos, and the sheer number of players to shuffle up with makes it a unique experience that local weekly events can't replicate.
+Plus, it's running alongside the ANZ Super Series Regional Championships, so competitive players get even more value from the trip.

 When is the Melbourne CommandFest?